rijuld/swap-backend/README.md

 # Tech stack
 * Primarly made on Django

-* Uses nosql dbms service MongoDb Atlas for all the database management job
+* Uses nosql database service MongoDb Atlas for all the database job

 * Google.oauth2